 How much Alpha Lipoic Acid?

 The usual dose of Alpha Lipoic Acid that I use in my patients is 600 mg per day.
 This dose of Alpha Lipoic Acid is present in the multivitamin for diabetes, DiaMultiVitamin.

-Chromium Picolinate Improves Glucose Metabolism
+Studies Indicate Chromium Picolinate may Improve Glucose Metabolism

-In one such study (3), researchers investigated the effect of Chromium picolinate in Chinese individuals with Type 2 diabetes.
-For four months, one group received Chromium picolinate 100 micrograms twice a day, the second group received Chromium picolinate 500 micrograms twice a day and the third group received a placebo.
+In one such study researchers investigated the effect of Chromium Picolinate in Chinese individuals with Type 2 diabetes.
+For four months, one group received Chromium Picolinate 100 micrograms twice a day, the second group received Chromium Picolinate 500 micrograms twice a day and the third group received a placebo.
 At the end of the study, researchers noted significant improvements in glucose control in the diabetics receiving 500 micrograms twice per day.
-There were less improvements in the group receiving 100 micrograms twice per day.
 In addition, there was improvement in insulin resistance and cholesterol level.
+(3)

-How much Chromium picolinate?
+How much Chromium Picolinate?

 The usual dose that I use in my patients is 800 microgram per day.

-In an experimental study in Type 2 diabetic mice, researchers found that oral administration of vanadium for 3 weeks decreased blood glucose level from 236 mg/dl to 143 mg/dl.
+In an experimental study in Type 2 diabetic mice, researchers found that oral administration of vanadium for 3 weeks decreased blood glucose level from 236 mg/dl to 143 mg/dl.(5)

-In a well-designed clinical study (6), researchers gave vanadium, as vanadyl sulfate, at a dose of 100 mg per day for 3 weeks to six Type 2 diabetics.
+In a well-designed clinical study (6), researchers gave vanadium (as vanadyl sulfate) at a dose of 100 mg per day for 3 weeks to six Type 2 diabetics.
 These patients were already on treatment with diet and sulfonylurea drugs.
 Their diabetes was quite uncontrolled, with fasting blood glucose of 210 mg/dl and HbA1c of 9.6.
 After 3 weeks of vanadium, there was a modest improvement in the fasting blood glucose.
 It came down to 181 mg/dl from 210 mg/dl.
 More importantly, vanadium decreased insulin resistance at all three levels – liver, muscles and fat.

 In another study (7), researchers compared the effects of a dose of 100 mg per day of vanadium (as vanadyl sulfate) in moderately obese Type 2 diabetics versus non-diabetics.
-They found that vanadium decreased insulin resistance only in the diabetics, but not in the non-diabetics.
+They found that vanadium decreased insulin resistance only in diabetics, but not in non-diabetics.

 How Much Vanadium?